 It is not clear whether suppliers of broadband Internet access have a legal obligation to allow their customers to access and use our service without interference.
 As a result of recent decisions by the U.S. Supreme Court and the FCC, providers of broadband services are subject to relatively light regulation by the FCC.
 Consequently, federal and state regulators might not prohibit broadband providers from limiting their customers' access to VoIP applications and services, or otherwise discriminating against VoIP providers.
-Conceivably, some providers of broadband access may take measures that affect their customers' ability to use our service, such as degrading the quality of the data packets we transmit over their lines, giving those packets lower priority, giving other packets higher priority than ours, blocking our packets entirely or attempting to charge their customers more for also using our services.
+Conceivably, some providers of broadband access may take measures that affect their customers' ability to use our service, such as degrading the quality of the data packets we transmit over their lines, giving those packets lower priority, giving other packets higher priority than ours, interfering with or blocking our packets entirely or attempting to charge their customers more for also using our services.
 Interference with our service or higher charges for also using our service could cause us to lose existing customers, impair our ability to attract new customers and harm our revenue and growth.
-These problems have arisen in the past in the United States and in certain international markets.
+These problems have occurred to us in the past in the United States and in certain international markets.

-Taxes will increase our customers' cost of using our service and we may be subject to liabilities for past sales and additional taxes, surcharges and fees.
+Increased taxes on our service will increase our customers' cost of using our service and/or reduce our profit margins (to the extent the costs are not passed through to our customers) and we may be subject to liabilities for past sales and additional taxes, surcharges and fees.

-Until 2007, we did not collect or remit state or municipal taxes, such as sales, excise, and ad valorem taxes, fees or surcharges on the charges to our customers for our services, except that we have historically complied with the collection of California sales tax and financial contributions to the 9-1-1 system and Universal Service Fund.
+Until 2007, we did not collect or remit state or municipal taxes, such as sales, excise, and ad valorem taxes, fees or surcharges on the charges to our customers for our services, except that we have historically complied with the collection of California sales tax and financial contributions to the 9-1-1 system and the federal Universal Service Fund.
 We have received inquiries or demands from a number of state and municipal taxing agencies seeking payment of taxes, fees or surcharges that are applied to or collected from customers of providers of traditional public switched telephone network services.
 Although we have consistently maintained that these taxes, fees or surcharges do not apply to our service for a variety of reasons depending on the statute or rule that establishes such obligations, a number of states have changed their statutes as part of streamlined sales tax initiatives and we are now collecting and remitting sales taxes in those states.
 The collection of these taxes, fees or surcharges will have the effect of decreasing any price advantage we may have over other providers who have historically paid these taxes and fees.
 Our compliance with these tax initiatives will also make us less competitive with those competitors who choose not to comply with these tax initiatives.
-Additionally, we are currently being audited by two states for state and municipal taxes.
-We have established an accrued tax liability of \$0.2 million as of March 31, 2009, to account for the claims by some states that we should have collected and remitted sales taxes in the past.
+Three states currently are conducting sales tax audits of our records.
+In October 2009, we received notices of proposed assessment as a result of one of the sales tax audits amounting to approximately \$1.6 million, which we consider to be unsubstantiated and have accrued a tax liability of \$0.1 million as of March 31, 2010 to account for our estimated liability for past sales tax obligations related to these audits.
 If our ultimate liability exceeds that amount, it could result in significant charges to our earnings.